-Minneriya National Park: renowned for the elephant gathering that takes place during the dry season, from April to September.
+Minneriya and Kaudulla National Park: renowned for the elephant gathering that takes place during the dry season, from April to September.

-Maduru Oya Park: a park gathering a rich variety of endemic birds, elephants, buffaloes and jaguars.
+Maduru Oya National Park: a park gathering a rich variety of endemic birds, elephants, buffaloes and jaguars.

 Kala Wewa Park: Spared by tourists, Kalawewa Park, located in the Cultural Triangle offers an extraordinary experience

-You will see many wild elephants in the parks of Udawalawe or Minneriya.
+You will see many wild elephants in the national parks of Udawalawe, Kaudulla or Minneriya.
 If you want a unique elephant experience, visit the Millennium Elephant Foundation.
 This place takes care of elephants and is located near Kandy.
-Nearby, there is also the center of Pinawela, which takes its elephants for a bath in the river, but we do not recommend this center which cares little for the welfare of animals.
+Nearby, there is also the center of Pinnawela, which takes its elephants for a bath in the river, but we do not recommend this center which cares little for the welfare of animals.